Key Personnel

 Licensed Psychologist

-Stephen Sinclair, PhD, is a licensed psychologist with the NIMH Office of the Clinical Director.
+Stephen Sinclair, PhD, is a licensed psychologist in the National Institute of Mental Health (NIMH) Intramural Research Program at the National Institutes of Health.

 301-594-0234